-Norman Ralph Bowen
+Norman R. Bowen

-was born May 30, 1920 – August 26, 1992) was an American journalist, educator, and nationally published author.
+was born May 30, 1920.
+He was an American journalist, educator, and nationally published author.
 He was the city editor for the Deseret News

 , a student literary magazine.
 In 1942, he enlisted in the Navy and received officer training through the Navy V-7 Reserve Midshipmen’s School.
 In 1943, he was ordered to report to the USS ALBEMARLE, a seaplane tender assigned to the Atlantic Fleet air arm.
 However, he was first given ten days leave, during which time he and Donna Jenkins were married at the Salt Lake Temple of The Church of Jesus Christ of Latter-Day Saints, on August 24th, 1943.
 The ALBEMARLE serviced patrolling seaplanes when needed, and transported supplies and personnel, often dangerously carrying more gasoline, torpedoes and munitions than an aircraft carrier.
 He soon became a Lieutenant and Ship’s Secretary, and was “demobilized” after the war ended, in December 1945.